ITPUG/2018.pgday.it/_posts/2018-01-18-call_for_papers.en.markdown

 ###### Topics and Arguments - What Do We Expect?

-First of all, we suggest to candidates speakers to look at topics required by the attendees of the [last edition](https://2017.pgday.it/en/) (from the [feedback form filled out](http://blog.itpug.org/pgday_it_2017/)).
+First of all, we suggest to candidates speakers to look at topics desired by the attendees of the [last edition](https://2017.pgday.it/en/) (from the [feedback form filled out](http://blog.itpug.org/pgday_it_2017/)).
 These are the topics:

+* Disaster Recovery
+* Replication and High Availability
-* Query optimization
+* Query optimisation
-* Tuning and typical configuration for specific environments (OLTP, BI etc.)
-* More development related talks
-* HA with repmgr
-* Data Patterns, Best practices (both software and ‘hardware’),
-* Client for PgSql
-* Security, HA, backups, replication, multimaster
-* How to read an explain
+* Server tuning
-* PostGIS, pgrouting
+* Troubleshooting
-* GIS LBS e PostGIS
+* GIS, PostGIS and Location-based services
-* Business case for no technical people
+* Business cases
-* Execution plan in details
-* How to chose the correct hardware, practical example of tuning,
-* Practical examples of troubleshooting.
-* Performance Tuning, Backup/Restore, HA; Replication, SQL Tuning
-* Deepening of: partitioned tables, indexes on partitioned tables
-* Gdpr compliance tools
-* A practical talk of PostgreSQL statistics and optimisations
-* Index, performance, replication
+* Security
-* News in Postgres 10
+* Postgres XL
-* Query balancing on multiple servers, SW updates, HW choice, extension
-* Software development with pgsql, mq with PostgreSQL (see Oracle AQ)
-* Oracle migration
 * Partitioning
-* Practical examples of configuration files and similar for backup, recovery and similar
-* Postgres XL
+* Security
+* Data Protection Regulation
+* New PostgreSQL features
+* Migrations from Oracle
+* Development with PostgreSQL

 Our team has also identified a number of interesting topics to talk about.
 If you have an idea not present in the list below, go ahead and share it with us.